 To view land records on-line, select Official Public Records from the blue column to the left and click on the Official Public Records Search link.

-To view court record index information on-line, select either Civil, Criminal, or Probate from the blue column to the left and click on the Court Index Search link.
+To view court record index information on-line, select either Civil Court Cases, Criminal/Misdemeanor Court Cases, or Probate Court Cases from the blue column to the left and click on the Court Index Search link.